mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 17 June 2025

-- The average temperature today is 23.99˚C,
+- The average temperature today is 23.23˚C,
-- With highs of 24.91˚C and lows of 23.75˚C,
+- With highs of 24.28˚C and lows of 22.75˚C,
-- It may feel like 23.96˚C with few clouds
+- It may feel like 23.07˚C with clear sky
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 4.92m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 58%
+- The pressure is 1024hPa and humidity is 56%
 - The sun will rise at 03:48 and set at 20:30

 <!-- weather_marker ends -->